fbpx Skip to content

 Climate and air pollution

-Both air pollution and climate change are mainly caused by burning fossil fuels - and they share many of the same solutions.
+Air pollution and climate change are mainly caused by burning fossil fuels - and they share many of the same solutions.
 Cleaning our air is one of the most immediate ways to protect the planet.

-The causes of climate change are often the same as the causes of air pollution: transport, the power sector, industrial emissions and crop burning.
+The definition of air pollution is the contamination of air by toxic or polluting particles and gases.
+The causes of climate change are often the same as the causes of air pollution: transport, the power sector, industrial emissions, agriculture, crop burning and residential heating.

 85%